Morph Bags is not a typical company. We exist to turn waste into opportunity.

 The Circular Design Lab

-The Circular Design Lab was born from a question a small group of us were asking at Thammasat: how could we foster a community capable of helping address some of the biggest challenges facing cities like Bangkok?
-I co-founded the CDL alongside Jett Virangkabutra, Courtney Savie Lawrence, and Praewa Satutum — all of us volunteers, most of us lecturers at Thammasat’s School of Global Studies.
+The Circular Design Lab was born from the desire to foster a community capable of helping address some of the biggest challenges facing cities like Bangkok?
+My CDL co-founders, Jett Virangkabutra, Courtney Savie Lawrence, and Praewa Satutum, were also on the faculty of Thammasat’s School of Global Studies.
+With CDL, we brought people together to dig into environmental and social challenges using a systems thinking lens, while centering genuine community participation.

 Programs